srrvnn/aap-tracker/aap-tracker.md

-[ ] citizen response / govt. response - database design
+[-] ui - new response page

-	flag official
+	[-] flag official reponses
-	flag approved

-[ ] citizen response / govt. response

-	add recaptcha
+	[-]	add recaptcha
-	text how to add image, videos
+	[ ] text how to add image, videos
+	[ ] add in development disclaimer

-[ ] two class of admins - officials / volunteers
+[-] backend - two class of admins : officials / volunteers

-	add official list to database
+	[-] add official list to database - even better fb groups ftw!
-	use that when new reponses are made
+	[-] use that when new reponses are made

-[ ] volunteer approval and show responses

-[ ] graphs for govt. work
+[ ] ui - landing page

-	percentage of projects with more than 50% reponses being positive.
+	[ ] percentage of projects with more than 50% reponses being positive.

-	this week: no of projects worked upon, no of responses, no of public responses.
+	[ ] this week: no of projects worked upon, no of responses, no of public responses.

-	percentage of promises any action has been taken - also in this week. genuine vs non genuine responses
+	[ ] percentage of promises any action has been taken - also in this week.
+	[ ] genuine vs non genuine responses
-	public responses and official responses per week on all points in two seperate, on specific promise.
+	[ ] public responses and official responses per week on all points in two seperate, on specific promise.

+[ ] backend - volunteer approval and show responses

+	[ ] all responses follow approval rules

+[ ] ui - admin page

+	[ ] admin page to approve responses

+[ ] rename manifesto tracker to aap tracker

 [ ] localize - hindi